The following article is excerpted from What’s the Deal with Teens and Time Management? by Leslie Josel, People Tested Books, Pennington, NJ, 2015.

 Flipping that response around, and asking, “Well, what do you know?” is a great way to get the dialogue going.

-Leslie Josel is the Principal of Order out of Chaos, an organizing consulting firm specializing in student organizing.
-She is the author of What’s the Deal with Teens and Time Management and the creator of the award-winning Academic Planner: A Tool for Time Management.
+Leslie Josel is the Principal of www.orderoochaos.com, an consulting firm specializing in student organizing.
+She is the author of several books including How To Do It Now…Because It’s Not Going Away: An Expert Guide To Getting Stuff Done, and is the creator of the award-winning Academic Planner: A Tool for Time Management.
 To learn more, visit www.orderoochaos.com.